 The goal for each client is based on starting organic traffic and conversion rate.
 This program is for sites that don’t need web design and just want more traffic.
 This program costs $200/mo to start and goes to $600/mo upon reaching goal.

-WHAT MAKES OUR SEO PROGRAM UNIQUE
+WHAT MAKES OUR SEO PROGRAM UNIQUE?

-WHAT ARE PAY-FOR-PERFORMANCE COMPETITORS DOING
+WHAT ARE PAY-FOR-PERFORMANCE COMPETITORS DOING?

 The first competitor we looked at was resultfirst.com (https://www.resultfirst.com/services/pay-for-performance-seo/).
 The program is advertised as pay only if you get on the first page for the target keywords.
 This program is run out of India where payment is tiered based on the search position achieved.
 Position 1-3, Position 4-6, and Position 7-10.
-We don’t personally like this type of pay because it is nearly impossible to account for rank with google offering different search results to different individuals based on geography and other patterns and search position does not always directly translate to traffic.
-However, The big caveat of their program is the following quote from the bottom of their page: “You don’t spend a penny if we don’t improve your ranks.
+We don’t personally like this type of pay, because it is nearly impossible to account for rank with Google offering different search results to different individuals based on geography and other patterns and search position does not always directly translate to traffic.
+However, the big caveat of their program is the following quote from the bottom of their page: “You don’t spend a penny if we don’t improve your ranks.
 All that you have to pay is the initial set up fee to cover the cost that we incur which is determined based on the industry, man hours, keyword difficulty, current SEO score, and several others.”
 The fact is that their free program is not free.

 FUNDAMENTALS OF SEO

-The fundamentals of SEO are links in to your site and content.
-Despite evolution over the years, links and content remain the foundation of the google alogrithm.
+The fundamentals of SEO are links to your site and content.
+Despite evolution over the years, links and content remain the foundation of the Google algorithm.
 Every search engine optimization program should have link building and content at its heart.
 However, both content and link building can have very wide costs depending on quality.
 A link from harvard.edu will carry much more weight than a link from your personal blog.
 It will also be exponentially harder to get a link from harvard.edu than linking from your personal blog.
-Content also varies considerably with the most common form of content being written by robots, low cost foreigners, or outsourced content writers.
-Think BIG writes content in house by our dedicated content writers or written by the marketing directors; However, in the industry, rarely is content written in house these days because you can’t get a client to pay what a quality piece of content is worth.
+Content also varies considerably with the most common form of content being written by robots, low-cost foreigners, or outsourced content writers.
+ThinkBig has dedicated content writers or marketing directors that write content.
+However, in the industry, rarely is content written in house these days because you can’t get a client to pay what a quality piece of content is worth.

-WHY IS THE PROGRAM NOT FREE TO START
+WHY IS THE PROGRAM NOT FREE TO START?

-WHY IS THIS PROGRAM NOT RIGHT FOR EVERY CLIENT
+WHY IS THIS PROGRAM NOT RIGHT FOR EVERY CLIENT?

-The performance based SEO program is a costly program for us to run and requires a significant commitment by the client to ensure that the marketing message on the site is going to convert visitors to clients.
+The performance-based SEO program is a costly program for us to run and requires a significant commitment by the client to ensure that the marketing message on the site is going to convert visitors to clients.
 This program is not right for sites that need significant improvements to their marketing message, design, etc. The program is also not right for companies that need too much traffic to profit $600/mo than can be reasonably accomplished in 6 months.
 We also find that this program is not right for companies that don’t have a good idea of what their current conversion is and how much traffic it will take to generate $600 in revenue.
 The POD marketing program was built for companies that need full service help with their site, message, and strategy.
-Ideally every client that starts with the performance SEO program will eventually transition to the POD marketing program or the remote marketing program
+Ideally every client that starts with the performance SEO program will eventually transition to the POD marketing program or the remote marketing program.